 Food is a major priority in a survival scenario.
 Fish are a great source of calories and protein.
 If you cut the top off of a plastic bottle just below the taper, you can flip it over and insert it back into the base.
-Then you can punch holes through both pieces and use cordage to attach them.
+After this, you can punch holes through both pieces and use cordage to attach them.
 Put some stones inside along with some bait, and then sink it to the bottom of a water source.
 You can make the opening larger if you are targeting larger fish.
-They will swim into the trap and not be able to find their way back out. a simple yet effective DIY plastic bottle fish trap
+They will swim into the trap and not be able to find their way back out.
+A simple yet effective DIY plastic bottle fish trap!

 5. Make a Lantern

 Often people have a flashlight for lighting a specific spot, but they are unable to light an entire room and keep their hands free.
 A lantern accomplishes exactly that.
 Fill a plastic bottle with water and turn on your flashlight.
 Press the lens against the bottle, and then tape it to the side.
 The light should refract against the water and light the whole room.